crystallabs/unibilium.cr/README.md

 ## Thanks

-* All the fine folks on Libera.Chat IRC channel #crystal-lang and on Crystal's Gitter channel https://gitter.im/crystal-lang/crystal
+* All the fine folks on Libera.Chat IRC channel #crystal-lang and other Crystal community places (https://crystal-lang.org/community/)

 * Blacksmoke16